pinterest/gestalt/docs/markdown/ios/button.md

 ---
-title: Button
+title: Button123
-description: Buttons allow users to perform actions within a surface.
+description: 123Buttons allow users to perform actions within a surface.
 They can be used alone for immediate action, or as a trigger for another component, like [Dropdown](/web/dropdown) or [Popover](/web/popover).
 fullwidth: true
 ---